-Your workers and staff need to be trained to monitor and report the damage to racking systems as soon as it occurs.
+Your workers, staff and even part-time lumpers need to be trained to monitor and report the damage to racking systems as soon as it occurs.
 Even minor impacts should be reported officially.
 This ensures that no small issue turns into a major one over time.

 Reporting damage to any load-bearing columns keeps the collision from turning into a complete collapse.
 This is a far more dangerous situation than the forklift collision, so if that was an issue, you certainly want to avoid a collapsed racking system.

 Make sure you have all of the right systems in place to protect your warehouse from a collapse.
 You’ll need rack bollards, drive-in floor channels, and frame-ed guards.
 These keep the damage down to a minimum.

 Also, look at the specifications of your handling equipment when you install your racks.
 This keeps enough clearance space so you can easily maneuver your manual equipment around.